 Deputy Director: Yi-Wei Tang

 The Clinical Microbiology Service of the Department of Laboratory Medicine at Memorial-Sloan Kettering Cancer Center (MSKCC) offers a 2-year Clinical Microbiology Fellowship.
 This fellowship offers training for doctoral-level scientists interested in acquiring knowledge and skills necessary to direct a clinical microbiology laboratory.
 The fellowship will provide both general training in clinical microbiology as well as specialized training for diagnostic microbiology in immunocompromised patients.
 The fellow will obtain training in all sub-specialties of Clinical Microbiology and develop knowledge of both conventional and molecular diagnostic methods for identification and antimicrobial susceptibility testing of bacteria, mycobacteria, fungi, and rapid detection of viruses and parasites.
 Additionally, the fellow will develop skills in laboratory management, clinical consultation related to microbiology and infectious diseases and interpretation and clinical correlation of laboratory data.
 A strong emphasis is also place on laboratory research, diagnostic assays development and outcome studies in immunocompromised patients.
 The fellow’s training will occur on the Main campus of MSKCC, on the Upper East Side of Manhattan.
 Memorial Sloan-Kettering Cancer Center encompasses Memorial Hospital, a 434 bed tertiary care teaching hospital founded in 1884; Sloan-Kettering Institute for research dedicated in 1948; and multiple outpatient practices in Manhattan and at regional sites on Long Island, Westchester and New Jersey.
 In order to enhance the fellows’ training and provide fellows with comprehensive training and a greater mix of clinical microbiology cases, the fellow will also rotate in the Clinical Microbiology Laboratories of the New York University Langone Medical Center/Belleview Hospital Center.
 The fellow’s Public Health rotation will take place at the New York City Department of Health (DOH) Public Health Laboratory (PHL).
 The NYC PHL, established in 1892, is one of the oldest PHL in the world with a rich history and experience of dealing with issues of public health importance.
 The NYC DOH PHL is located in lower Manhattan within a few blocks from the Microbiology laboratory at MSKCC.
-New applications will be accepted in 2015 for a position to start in 2016.
+The program is not accepting applications at this time.

 National Institutes of Health